Your weekend guide to Fort Wayne, Indiana with kids

 Arrive and check in to your centrally located hotel, The Hilton at the Grand Wayne Convention Center.
 The rooms aren’t the most spacious, but you won’t be in the room much (trust me).

 If the Minor League baseball team, The TinCaps, are in town, walk just a block to their beautiful stadium.
 If not, head to dinner at the Hoppy Gnome.
-The Hoppy Gnome is popular for their outdoor patio, unique taco combinations, and craft beer selection.
+The Hoppy Gnome is popular for its outdoor patio, unique taco combinations, and craft beer selection.
 My husband and I both chose the taco platters- his favorite was the Steak & Rajitas, mine was the Three Little Pigs.

 The must-do breakfast stop is Cindy’s Diner.
 “Serving the world, 15 at a time,” nab a spot at the bar if you can!
 My husband enjoyed the “garbage” breakfast which is an egg hash filled with everything!
 The kids were delighted with plate-sized pancakes at a price of $1.60 a pancake- mom and dad were happy, too!

 With bellies full, head to the Fort Wayne Children’s Zoo.
-In 2015, this Fort Wayne gem was voted 7th best zoo in the US and the 20th best zoo in the WORLD by TripAdvisor.
+In 2015, this Fort Wayne gem was voted the 7th best zoo in the US and the 20th best zoo in the WORLD by TripAdvisor.
 It’s easy to see why the zoo is so popular with families.
 It is clean, organized, and offers FREE parking.
 From petting a stingray to feeding a giraffe, there are many optional experiences to make this zoo an interactive animal encounter.

 In case of rain or visiting when the zoo is closed?
 Check out Science Central.
 My kids didn’t even realize how much they were learning- they were having too much fun!
 For young ones, my littles loved the Kids’ Central, an area for children under 7.
 There is also a 2-story slide that our 7-year-old was JUST tall enough to go down!
 Another hit was this massive water table where kids (and moms) can learn, and test how dams work.